typeclasses/haskell-phrasebook/readme.md

     $ nix-shell --pure
     ```

 3. Within the Nix shell, you have all of the dependencies required by the examples in the Phrasebook.
-You can run commands such as:
+For example, you can run commands like `runhaskell` and `ghcid`:

     ```
     $ runhaskell hello-world.hs